Hatsunespica/xdsl-smt/README.md

 And expect no output.

+**N.B.:** One of our artifact testers saw a one-line diff due to unexpected whitespace.
+If this happens to you, try again with `diff -w` (ignore whitespace) or even `diff -Z` (ignore trailing whitespace).
+Any non-whitespace diff is a bug, please report it to us!

-**N.B.:** When comparing results gathered to those in Table 2 note that operations marked with an asterix in the paper use the SignedConstantRange domain (written as CR_S in the paper), while operations which are unmarked use the UnsignedConstantRange domain
+**N.B.:** When comparing results gathered to those in Table 2, note that operations marked with an asterisk in the paper use the SignedConstantRange domain (written as CR_S in the paper), while operations which are unmarked use the UnsignedConstantRange domain.

-(See Section 6.1.1 of the paper for details on the comparison to LLVM's _ConstantRange_ domain).
+(See Section 6.1.1 of the paper for details on how CR_U and CR_S relate to LLVM's _ConstantRange_ domain.)

 ---